kumahq/kuma-website/docs/docs/0.4.0/policies/fault-injection.md

 ```

 ### Sources & Destinations
-`FaultInjection` is a Connection policy, which means it is applied to the connection between dataplanes.
-As most of the policies, `FaultInjection` supports the powerful mechanism of matching, which allows you to precisely match source and destination services.
+`FaultInjection` is a policy, which is applied to the connection between dataplanes.
+As most of the policies, `FaultInjection` supports the powerful mechanism of matching, which allows you to precisely match source and destination dataplanes.

 ::: warning
-Since `FaultInjection` policy available only for L7 HTTP traffic, `protocol: http` is mandatory tag both for source and destination selector.
+`FaultInjection` policy available only for L7 HTTP traffic, `protocol: http` is mandatory tag both for source and destination selector.
 :::

 ### HTTP Faults